Margaret8521/rimgtool/README.md

 ## Usage scenario

-- `sharpen` can be used to enhance the edges in a picture so that the details can stand out
+- `sharpen` can be used to enhance the edges in a picture so that the details can stand out.

 ![](img/before_sharpen.png)  ![](img/after_sharpen.png)